Create a teaming interest

 Why is the role or vendor already filled in when I open the modal?

-GovTribe remembers your last teaming role and last teaming vendor and re-uses them next time.
-It also fills your vendor from the vendor already linked to your account when you have not chosen a preferred teaming vendor yet.
+GovTribe pre-fills your role and vendor from your capture profile — your Preferred role and your designated capture profile vendor.
+When you have not set a preferred role, GovTribe suggests one from your vendor's award history; when you have no designated capture profile, it uses the vendor already linked to your account.
 If you opened the modal by clicking Message on another vendor's card, GovTribe pre-fills the opposite role automatically so you can team with that vendor.

 Related articles